GSA/idmanagement.gov/_implement/distribute-fcpca.md

 ### Install FCPCA Using an Apple Configuration Profile in iOS

-You can use Apple configuration profiles to install the FCPCA on both macOS and iOS devices.
+You can use Apple configuration profiles to install the FCPCA root certificate on both macOS and iOS devices.

 Review the [Apple configuration profiles](#install-an-apple-configuration-profile) guidance for instructions.

 ### Install FCPCA Using Safari Web Browser

-You can use the Safari web browser to install the FCPCA on **iOS devices only**.
+You can use the Safari web browser to install the FCPCA root certificate on **iOS devices only**.

-{% include alert-info.html content="These steps describe how to install the FCPCA as a trusted root certificate.
+{% include alert-info.html content="These steps describe how to install the FCPCA root certificate as a trusted root certificate.
 Both system administrators and non-administrators can perform these steps." %}

 1. Launch **Safari**.
 2. Navigate to the FCPCA root CA certificate: <http://repo.fpki.gov/fcpca/fcpcag2.crt>.
     System message says: *The website is trying to open Settings to show you a configuration profile.
 Do you want to allow this?*
 3. Click **Allow**.
-    The FCPCA configuration profile appears.
+    the FCPCA root certificate configuration profile appears.
 4. Click **More Details**, and then select the FCPCA certificate entry.
-5. Scroll to **Fingerprints** and verify the certificate's SHA-256 hash against the [expected value](#step-1---obtain-and-verify-fcpca).
+5. Scroll to **Fingerprints** and verify the certificate's SHA-256 hash against the [expected value](#step-1---obtain-and-verify-the-fcpca-root-certificate).
 6. At the top left of screen, click **Back** and **Install Profile**.
 Then, click **Install** (top right).
 7. When prompted, enter your device **passcode**.
 8. Click **Install** in the upper right corner, and **Install** again.